Intro

 Your most expensive people are doing the cheapest work.

 Partners, VPs, and founders — the ones closing deals and setting direction — end up doing the copy-pasting, the follow-ups, and the rewrites because nobody else can or will.
-The operator does the junior work at senior quality, every day, so senior hours go back to senior problems.
+The system does the junior work at senior quality, every day, so senior hours go back to senior problems.

 02